aineko-m/iveeCore/README.md

 - An API that strives to be "good", with high power-to-weight ratio
 - Strong object oriented design and class model for inventory types
 - Classes for representing manufacturing, copying, T2 & T3 invention, research and reaction activities, with recursive component building
-- Market data gathering via CREST with realistic price estimation and profit calculation
+- Market data gathering via CREST with realistic price estimation and profit calculation & DB persistence
 - CREST data fetcher handling system industry indices, market prices and facilities
 - Parsers for EFT-style and EvE XML ship fittings descriptions as well as cargo and ship scanning results
 - Caching support for Memcached or Redis (via PhpRedis)